Skullcandy Grind Fuel: Review

 Skullcandy Grind Fuel

 The mics on the Skullcandy Grind Fuel earbuds are nothing special.
-They don’t have microphones that are as clear as the ones on the Apple AirPods Pro.
-When you’re out and about, people you’re calling may have trouble hearing you because the microphones can’t always get rid of background noise.
+They don’t have microphones as clear as the ones on the Apple AirPods Pro.
+People calling may have trouble hearing you when you’re out and about because the microphones can’t permanently eliminate background noise.

 How do you feel?